Dengjianping/Actix-Blog/README.md

 ## About this project
 There're two branches, the **master** uses actix-web 1.0, branch **v0.7** uses actix-web 0.7.x.

-Literally, I'm not that good at front-end.
+BTW, I'm literally not that good at front-end.

 ## Thanks to these resources
 - ### Front-End